-The student should submit their research proposal to his or her supervisor November 1 for the January Prospectus Development course (see II.2.8) and April 1 for the June course.
-The supervisor will appoint two additional faculty readers from the academic division to evaluate the research proposal and provide feedback to the supervisor.
-Final approval of the research proposal will be given by the supervisor and the two faculty readers.
+In order to qualify to take the next Prospectus Development course (see II.2.8) in January or the summer, the student should submit their research proposal to his or her supervisor with enough time for the supervisor to approve and submit the proposal to the ReDoc Office by the last day of the semester.
+The supervisor will appoint 2-3 additional faculty readers from the academic division to evaluate the research proposal and provide feedback to the supervisor.
+Final approval of the research proposal will be given by the supervisor and the 2-3 faculty readers.
 Major changes in the direction of the dissertation after the research proposal has been approved will require resubmission to the supervisor and faculty readers for approval according to the above procedure.

-A RDOC Research Proposal Evaluation Form is available on the Research Doctoral area of the seminary web.
+A Proposal Evaluation Form is available on the Research Doctoral area of the seminary web.
 Students are advised to evaluate their work carefully in all of these areas prior to submitting the research proposal to their supervisor.

-When a decision is made, the supervisor should complete the Research Proposal Report Form and submit it to the ReDoc office.
-If the research proposal is approved, the final approved proposal should be submitted as a PDF to phd@nobts.edu.
+When a decision is made, the supervisor should complete the Proposal Approval Form and submit the form and the final approved proposal as a PDF to phd@nobts.edu.